Xunnamius/api-utils/packages/api/docs/types/type-aliases/MiddlewareContext.md

 Tasks are always executed in order after the `use` middleware chain, the handler, and/or the `useOnError` chain (when applicable) all execute successfully.
+And, though they have access to the same middleware context as actual middleware, the `runtime.done`, `runtime.doAfterHandled`, and `runtime.doAfterSent` methods are unavailable to tasks.

-**Unlike with `doAfterHandled`, these internal middleware will NEVER delay the server from responding to a request.**
+**Unlike with `doAfterHandled`, these internal middleware will (1) always run asynchronously regardless of legacy/modern and (2) NEVER delay the server from responding to a request.**

 Note that errors thrown by middleware added by this function are ignored.